sympy/sympy/doc/src/tutorials/biomechanics/biomechanics.rst

 introduced wrapping geometries and associated wrapping pathways to help manage their complexities.
 For example, if two pathway endpoints lie on the surface of a cylinder the forces act along lines that are tangent to the geodesic connecting the two points at the endpoints.

-:obj:`~sympy.physics.mechanics.wrapping_geometries.WrappingCylinder`
-:obj:`~sympy.physics.mechanics.pathway.WrappingPathway`

-TODO : "endpoints" seems like a better name than "attachements" for pathways given that pathway is in mechanics and not biomechanicis.
+The :obj:`~sympy.physics.mechanics.wrapping_geometry.WrappingCylinder` object calculates the complex geometry for the pathway.
+A :obj:`~sympy.physics.mechanics.pathway.WrappingPathway` then uses the geometry to construct the forces.
+A spring force along this pathway is constructed
+below:

 .. plot::
    :format: doctest